ed-kung/CSUN-Econ-433/README.md

 - Clarity.
 Was I able to understand your article?
 Were parts of it confusing o rhard to understand?
 - Accuracy.
 Did you describe the research question, data, methodology, and results accurately?
 Were your critiques of the paper accurate?

+The review article will be submitted in three stages.

+1. A worksheet.
+You will answer questions on a worksheet that I give you.
+This helps you organize your ideas.
+2. A first draft.
+You will submit a complete first draft.
+I will provide feedback.
+3. The final draft.
+You will submit your final draft that addresses my feedback.

 ### Research Proposal